d34d0s/essays/README.md

 Current projects include:

-- **r3make** — a lightweight, JSON-configured CLI build tool for C (written in Python, v2025.1.8)
+- **r3make** — a lightweight, JSON-configured CLI build tool for C
+- **NetSpeak** - a minimalistic network programming framework, leveraging JRPC2 (custom message spec planned)
-- **koncept** — a graphics engine targeting OpenGL with DirectX, and Vulkan support planned
+- **Luna** — a pure C 2D+3D runtime-based graphics engine, with native plugins and hot-reloads, leveraging OpenGL (future api expansion planned)
-- **corex** — a modular runtime library offering APIs for memory, math, generics, file I/O, ECS, data structures, and more
+- **SSDK** — a modular runtime library offering APIs for memory, math, generics, file I/O, ECS, data structures, and more
+- **Blakbox** - a high-level SDL2 framework based on the Pygame library offering app level orchestration, a simple and robust resource pipeline, and serializable scene, world, and object classes
 The essays in this repo often trace the research, experiments, and ideas that inform these tools.

 ---